open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 ### Sourcemaps

-Luckily in most cases, you will not see the raw es5 code as storybook/webpack does a good job of providing sourcemaps.
+Luckily in most cases, even when working with compiled code you will see the source code.
+How is that possible?
+It's all thanks to [Sourcemaps](https://blog.teamtreehouse.com/introduction-source-maps).
-[Sourcemaps](https://blog.teamtreehouse.com/introduction-source-maps) are a way to show the original code even though the browser actually executes something else.
+They are a way to map the original code to the compiled code and browser are smart enough to link them together and only show you what you are interested in.
+As long as the option "Enable JavaScript source maps" is checked in your dev tools.

 It is really awesome that it justs works.
-It is however yet another moving part that may break or you need to know about at least.
+It is however yet another moving part that may break or you need to know about it at least.

-So the question is why not just ship the source if the browser understands it?

 ## Opportunity

 So looking at compilation and shipping of modern code we a window of an opportunity.
+We want to have the features of storybook but we also want to have the ease of use of not relying on webpack.

 In short, the idea is to marry storybook ui with es-dev-server.